Micro-Novelty/Specialized-MLP-for-noise-robustness/README.md

 ~ Input dim and output dim depends on sklearn samples (Mostly 1000-10000 samples)

 ^.
 Experiment Note:
-The MLP i used is mostly small, To further test the capabilites of the abstract weight encoder in smaller Datasets and fewer Parameters, Parameters can be scaled, and it doesn't cause Accuracy degradation, with a very consistent results, especially On linear Make_classification module with accuracy being as consistent as much as 90-95% Accuracy with: class separation = 1.5 random_state = 99
+The MLP i used is mostly small basic Numpy MLP, and its independent, meaning it doesn't use Dropout or any helper modules from pytorch.
+To further test the capabilites of the abstract weight encoder (AWE) in smaller Datasets and fewer Parameters, Parameters can be scaled, and it doesn't cause Accuracy degradation, with a very consistent results, especially On linear Make_classification module with accuracy being as consistent as much as 90-95% Accuracy with: class separation = 1.5 random_state = 99